...

 Sustainable Bouclé Bed Design

-More and more mid-range furniture retailers want to label their beds as “eco.”
+More and more mid-range furniture retailers2 want to label their beds as “eco.”
 But before you dive in, you need to know which materials, certifications, and logistics work—or don’t.
 Let’s break it down step by step.

 What makes a bouclé bed eco-friendly?